 The Orient brand may be in the shadow of the two Japanese greats Seiko and Citizen, but not in terms of quality, especially when it comes to the Star collection.
 The entirely Japanese made watches are on par with premium Swiss brands, and often even eclipse them.

-The best glass you can find in any watch, the sapphire crystal, is used for the dial protection, while comfortable and durable calfskin leather band harmonizes perfectly with the overall brownish appeal.
+The best glass you can find in any watch, a sapphire crystal, is used for the dial protection, while comfortable and durable calfskin leather band harmonizes perfectly with the overall brownish appeal.

-Such a high-quality watch costing below $700 makes it one of the best skeleton watches among the premium-class category.
+Such a high-quality watch costing below four digits makes it one of the best skeleton watches among the premium-class category.

 Tissot T-Complication Squelette